-Bell Choir - Look for details in the fall.
+Extracurricular Activities

-Ski Club - Look for details in the fall.
+Bell Choir - Look for details in the fall Ski Club - Look for details in the fall Fishing Club - Look for details in the fall

 Laker Club - The LC is a student led group with a focus on community outreach.
 Open to all students, LC activities include baking, crafting, raising funds for local charities and rallying Laker pride throughout the school year.
 Always looking for new ways to help our community, join the LC and bring your creative input to our monthly meetings.